mubanjs/muban/STATUS.md

   (possible being undefined)

 **Todo**
+- Add "any" prop until we have support for complex objects
 - Add (better) parsing and typing of non-primitive props (Arrays of strings, Objects) (Potentially using third party libs like io.ts or Joy)
+  - get rid of the chaining API to be consistent with `refs`
 - [tests] Finish unit tests for all cases

 ## Refs